-The Boards are focussed on strong corporate governance and the application of the highest levels of industry best practice where appropriate and suitable.
+The Boards are focused on strong corporate governance and the application of industry best practice where appropriate and suitable.
 For example, the Board Committees are all chaired by non-executive directors.
 The appropriateness of the governance structure and associated framework are continually under review.
-The Company has a clear governance structure and defined roles and responsibilities at all levels, supported by the Executive Committee and its subcommittees shown in B.1 (which are described, where relevant, in later sections of this document).
+The Company has a clear governance structure and defined roles and responsibilities at all levels, supported by the Executive Committee and its sub-committees shown in B.1 (which are described, where relevant, in later sections of this document).